iceberg12/Udacity_selfDrivingCarP7/README.md

 Self-Driving Car Engineer Nanodegree Program
 ---

 In this project utilize an Unscented Kalman Filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
-Passing the project requires obtaining RMSE values that are lower that the tolerance [.09, .10, .40, .30] for position px, py and velocities vx, vy in 2D dimension.
+Passing the project requires obtaining RMSE values that are lower that the tolerance specified for position px, py and velocities vx, vy in 2D dimension.

+**Requirements**: RMSE of state vectors should be less than [.09, .10, .40, .30] for Dataset 1 and [0.20, 0.20, 0.55, 0.55] for Dataset 2.

 [unscented]: ./images/unscented.png
 [dataframe]: ./images/dataframe.png